after my post about dying your hair darker with walnuts went live on AE, i’ve had lots of questions about how to lighten hair naturally.

 since we’re steering clear of the toxic stuff, here are some tried n’ true ways to naturally lighten your hair (over time, of course. ’tis the price we pay for being crunchy)!

-quick note: these methods work best on hair colors that are not very dark (dark browns/black), and these are more than likely not going to have “dye-like” effects. the shades you’ll get will be more of the sun-kissed variety.
+quick note: these methods work best on hair colors that are not very dark (not dark browns/black), and these are more than likely NOT going to have “dye-like” effects. the shades you’ll get will be more of the sun-kissed variety.

 - honey –